How to Register or De-register Constituency Associations

 There is no fee to register a constituency association.

-When you fill out forms please be sure that:
+When you fill out forms please ensure:

 - all information is accurate and complete (inaccurate information will cause delays and may be a contravention of the Election Finances Act)